amirmazmi/amirmazmi.github.io/_posts/2017-11-20-McKinsey-hackathon.md

 ### Data Wrangling

-&emsp;&emsp;After reading in the data, first was to make the junction as a factor so that the data can be split into 4 different dataframes.
+&emsp;&emsp;After reading in the data, first was to make the junctions as a factor so that the data can be split into 4 different dataframes.
 Next, convert datetime strings to POSIX using the *lubridate* package, the time series features are extracted using the *tk_augment_time_series()* from the package *timetk* (previously known as *timekit*).
 The functions extracts so many different layers of information from the datetime string.
 This should be followed by the usual *str()* and *summary()* to review the data.

 [*Read more about timetk.*][2]